-- 1 1/2 cups diced cooked turkey (white or dark meat or a combination) Add to list
+- 1 1/2 cups diced cooked turkey (white, dark meat or a combination) Add to list

 - 1/2 cup grated white cheddar cheese Add to list

-- 1 tablespoon finely chopped green onion Add to list
+- 1 tablespoon finely chopped green onions Add to list

 - 1 tablespoon finely chopped parsley Add to list